8+1 Reasons to work from Hoi An

 Rent your own House

 If you plan to stay at least one month in Hoi An, think about having your own little house in town.
 The best place to rent your new own home is Nha Toi Real Estate.
-I’ve found the Hub house through Nha Toi and I am more than thankful to Alex and his team about their outstanding customer service.
+I’ve found the Hub house through Nha Toi and I am more than thankful to Ms Ha and the team about their outstanding customer service.
 You basically just tell them what you’re looking for, your budget, and your length of stay and Ms. Ha will give you a call, making an appointment for a day she is showing you available houses.
 You will sign a lease contract in English and Vietnamese, pay your rent in cash, and receive the keys to your new home.
-It will probably be fully furnished and equipped so no need to worry about anything.
+It will probably be fully furnished and equipped.

 Vietnam is the fastest growing country in South East Asia and yes, when you go to the most touristy places in Hoi An Old Quarter, you can spend as much for dinner as in Europe.
 When you skip the Old Town, you will find much more reasonable options for food.
 Along Cua Dai Street, there are many Vietnamese restaurants, that offer delicious food for a low budget.
 One restaurant close to the Hub is 328 Restaurant in 328 Cua Dai Street.
 If you want a cheaper option, I would recommend Hoa Hien in Hai Ba Trung Street, a local authentic place that opens until late (10pm).
 Don’t worry about all the great street food options Hoi An has to offers.
 There is a fantastic Opla place in town (Opla is breakfast eggs served with a baguette) and on almost every corner you can get a Banh Mi, the Vietnamese sandwich.
 Try the mango cakes they offer near the Hoi An Market or get some sweet potato chips from a street vendor.
 Hoi An is a little paradise just for foodies.